heikkito/public/ReadOrModifyCalendarPublicSettings/readme.txt

 This script requires working ExchangeOnline powershell module.
+This may be needed: Install-Module -Name ExchangeOnlineManagement

-Please read separately on the net how to install and maintain this module.
+If it doesn't work please read separately on the net how to install and maintain this module.

 As for using the script run it with or without the .bat file that sets unrestricted grants for it.
-Menus guide you through what the options are next.
+Once running the menu will guide you through what options you have to manipulate accounts.

-This may be needed: Install-Module -Name ExchangeOnlineManagement